HimanshuBajpai869/Udacity-DataScientist/README.md

                   * Flask Based Web App :
                         - API to consume the model created using ML pipeline for end user to use.

+ 3. Project - 3 : Recommender System created from IBM Community Dataset

+ 4. Project - 4 : Capstone Project on identifying Fake or Real tweets related to Disaster.
+The dataset is taken from Kaggle : https://www.kaggle.com/c/nlp-getting-started/data